Our AI strategy for preemptive security

-Organizations rely on penetration testing to validate their security and protect digital assets.
-These assessments not only uncover potential vulnerabilities, but also help verify security controls and satisfy compliance requirements.
+Organizations rely on penetration testing to validate their security and protect digital assets across web applications, cloud services, and IoT devices.
+These assessments not only uncover potential vulnerabilities, but also help verify security controls, support regulatory requirements, and satisfy compliance requirement.

 When it comes to penetration testing for network and attack surfaces, security leaders have two main options: traditional point-in-time assessments or the newer continuous testing approaches.
 While both methods serve valuable roles in security programs, they differ in their execution and benefits.
 This guide breaks down both approaches to help you determine the most effective strategy for protecting your assets.
 We’ll also look at a combined approach so you can understand the benefits of layering point-in-time assessments and continuous testing.

 Point-in-time penetration testing has long been the standard for security assessment, and for good reason.
-These time-bounded engagements deliver focused, comprehensive security assessments within defined parameters, usually spanning several weeks.
+These engagements have a defined scope, timeline, and target list.
+They usually run for several days or weeks, depending on the environment and testing goals.
 Point in time testing generally goes like this:

 Point-in-time testing is essentially snapshotting your asset risk at a given time, after which changes go untested until the next pen test, and for many organizations, this covers their needs.